Lance Allred: Professional career

 Allred began his professional career as an injury replacement for the French LNB club SPO Rouen Basket.
 He averaged 5.5 points and 3.9 rebounds in 11 games played.
 In January 2006, Allred was an injury replacement for another LNB club, JL Bourg Basket.
 In four games he averaged 2.5 points and 1.5 rebounds.
 Allred then played for Club Bàsquet Llíria of the Spanish LEB2 league, averaging 15.0 points (on 60.2% shooting) and 7.2 rebounds in 10 games.

 In 43 games (19 starts) with the Idaho Stampede of the NBA D-League, Allred averaged 10.1 points on .524 shooting, and 5.7 rebounds in 20.9 minutes per game.

 In 38 games (all starts) with the Idaho Stampede, Allred averaged 16.2 points on 51.2% shooting, 10.0 rebounds, and 1.4 assists in 29.6 minutes per game.
 He was named to the 2008 D-League's Red All-Star Team and was also the winner of the D-League's Dream Factory Friday night inaugural game of H.O.R.S.E.
-He won the game with expert use of the backboard (all of his shots were bank shots) and claimed the first official H.O.R.S.E. title awarded in 30 years.
+He won the game using bank shots on all of his attempts, claiming the first official H.O.R.S.E. title awarded in 30 years.

 On March 13, 2008, the NBA's Cleveland Cavaliers signed Allred to a ten-day contract, making Allred the first legally deaf player in NBA history.
 Allred made his debut for the Cavaliers on March 17, 2008, missing his only field goal attempt during 18 seconds of action.
 On March 25, 2008, the Cavaliers signed Allred to a second ten-day contract.
 On April 4, Allred was signed for the remainder of the 2007–08 season.

 After entering training camp with the Cavaliers for the 2008–09 season, he was released after playing in the preseason debut against the Toronto Raptors, where he made 1 rebound and blocked 1 shot in 4 minutes and 10 seconds of play.
 Allred began the regular season outside the NBA, with a return to the Idaho Stampede.
 Allred signed with Italian NSB Napoli during the summer of 2009.
 In October he signed a 60-day contract with Scavolini Pesaro.

 In January 2010, he returned to Idaho to play the remainder of the season with the Idaho Stampede.

 In 2011, Allred played for the New Zealander Otago Nuggets of the National Basketball League.
 He then signed with Kyoto Hannaryz, in Japan for the 2011–12 season.
 In 2012, Allred signed with Fuerza Regia of Mexico.

 National team career

-Allred joined the Deaf team)\Mexico national team for the 2014 Central American and Caribbean Games.
+Allred joined the (Deaf team)/Mexico national team for the 2014 Central American and Caribbean Games.